Diabetes has been a part of my life since my 7th birthday, and those who know me well are familiar with my story:

 It’s the weekend before my birthday.

-I leap out of bed at 7 A.M. sharp, eager for Saturday morning cartoons and sugary breakfast cereal.
+I leap out of bed at 7 A.M. sharp, eager for Saturday morning cartoons and sweet, sugary breakfast cereal.

 I throw it up almost immediately.

 My parents are concerned.
 They make me another bowl of what we later learn is pure carbohydrates.

 This isn’t the first sign that something is off.
 I lost almost 15 pounds in the past couple weeks alone.
 I’m using the bathroom constantly, and, despite my usual enthusiasm for early morning cartoons, I have little energy and frequent mood swings.

 My parents are smart people.
 They immediately take me to a local hospital.
 Four hospitals and countless doctors, nurses and non-diagnoses later, with my parents’ visible concern becoming more apparent by the minute, we finally arrive at the Santa Monica UCLA Medical Center.

 The nurses inject me with an IV.
 I’m so dehydrated that it takes them 12 tries to find my vein.